ChrisMarxDev/Flutter-Ethereum-Sample/README.md

 # flutter_ethereum_sample

-Simple demonstration of ethereum smart contracts with the web3dart package in flutter
+Simple demonstration of ethereum smart contracts with the web3dart package in Flutter.
+Read: https://medium.com/@dev_89267/develop-blockchain-applications-with-flutter-ethereum-59e846944127 for more information.
+Thank you very much!

 ## Getting Started